Uno No Mercy

 • Skip — The next player loses their turn.

 • Reverse — Reverses the direction of play.
-In a 2-player game, acts as a Skip.
+In a 2-player game, it skips your opponent and you take another turn.

-• Draw Two (+2) — The next player must draw 2 cards and lose their turn (unless they can stack).
+• Draw Two (+2) — The next player must draw 2 cards and loses their turn (unless they can stack a card of equal or higher value).

 No Mercy Exclusive Action Cards